In 2022, tuition for full-time students at Lipscomb University was $34,304 a year.

-Lipscomb University is a private, religious institution, so it has the same tuition for residents of Tennessee as it does for residents from other states.
+Lipscomb University is a private, religious institution, which means it has the same tuition for students from Tennessee as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.